SarthakMakhija/tech-lessons/_posts/2020-04-19-aws-lambda-a-virtual-podcast.md

 <span class="me">Me></span> Coming to my favorite topic.
 How has your experience been with testing of AWS Lambda function?

 <span class="jessica">Jessica></span> Well, <b>unit testing</b> is not difficult.
-If you are coding your lambda function in typescript, you can very well use <i>sinon</i> to mock all the dependencies and just validate that a single unit is working fine.
+If you are coding your lambda function in typescript, you can very well use [sinon](https://sinonjs.org/) to mock all the dependencies and just validate that a single unit is working fine.

 <span class="hernandez">Hernandez></span> True.
 I think challenge comes when you want to assert that the integration of your lambda function with external systems say DynamoDB or S3 works properly.
 In order to test this, we have used <b>LocalStack</b> in our project.

 <span class="me">Me></span> LocalStack?
 Do you want to talk a bit about this?

 <span class="hernandez">Hernandez></span> Sure.
-LocalStack provides an easy-to-use test/mocking framework for developing Cloud applications.
+[LocalStack](https://github.com/localstack/localstack) provides an easy-to-use test/mocking framework for developing Cloud applications.
 At this stage, their focus is primarily on supporting the AWS cloud stack.

 LocalStack spins up various Cloud APIs on local machine including S3, lambda, DynamoDB and API Gateway.
 All you need to do is, <b>spin up LocalStack docker container</b>, <b>deploy your infra say Dynamo table or lambda function</b> within LocalStack and <b>connect to these services</b> running on local machine from within your code.